stefanspasov/CBS/README.md

 1. Create an assembly with classes that implement the IExternalReservationRepository and IExternalSettingRepository
 2. In CBS App.config in the <unity> section add the new assembly name.
 3. Currently the new DLLs should be in the bin/debug of their own project in the CBS solution directory.
 There is a TODO in UnityContainerFactory for that.
-4. There is a Entity Framework implementation of the data layer in CBSSqlRepositories.
+4. There is already one Entity Framework implementation of the data layer in CBSSqlRepositories.

 # Notes:
 The service is self-hosted with MS Owin implementation so no IIS is needed.
 The port can be changed in the Program.cs file.